nims-spin-theory/MLIP_HOT/README.md

 pip install torch_scatter torch_sparse torch_spline_conv torch_geometric
 ```

-**Note**: For EquiformerV2 and eSEN MLIPs, the trained model checkpoints are not included in the FAIRChem package and must be downloaded separately from the official website: https://huggingface.co/facebook/OMAT24/tree/main.
+**Note**: For EquiformerV2 and eSEN uMLIP, the trained model checkpoints are not included in the FAIRChem package and must be downloaded separately from the official website: https://huggingface.co/facebook/OMAT24/tree/main.
 When using these models, specify the checkpoint path with the `--checkpoint_path` flag:

 ```bash
 mpirun -np 10 python ../scripts/MLIP_optimize.py \